 Take part in meetups and online discussions connected to your product and the industry on a whole.
 Look for target audiences on- and offline, and talk to competitors’ customers to learn what they perceive as the pros and cons of the respective product.
 For example, Fieldboom, a SaaS point solution, purchased Facebook Ads targeting customers of SurveyMonkey, a leading company in the niche.
 They used the following ad:

 It wasn’t difficult to reach out because SurveyMonkey had around 200,000 followers on Facebook at that time.
 When customers clicked on the ad, they were led to a survey.
-The survey included questions such as whether they were currently customers of SurveyMonkey, what they liked the most and the least about this social media management tool for SaaS, and what they would like changed about it, if anything.
+The survey included questions such as whether they were currently customers of SurveyMonkey, what they liked the most and the least about this tool for SaaS, and what they would like changed about it, if anything.
 Finally, respondents were asked to provide their first name and email address.

 Fieldboom collected hundreds of responses and saw the possibility to focus on the simplicity of their product and automate a lot of the manual work.
 Of the hundreds of respondents, 8 agreed to pre-pay for lifetime access to Fieldboom at a discount, and did so.
 Each person paid $200, so Fieldboom generated earnings of $1,600 in just one day and obtained proof they were “on the right track.”